RuomuZ/Fabflix/README.md

 url to the video: https://drive.google.com/file/d/1mww9-kPwi5R15nMjHqFX8qUQjILgshPG/view?usp=sharing website url: https://ec2-3-141-2-69.us-east-2.compute.amazonaws.com:8443/cs122b-project1-api-example/SearchMovie.html

+I used hashmap for the existing data and fill the incoming data in other hashtable.
+After that, I iterate though those hashmap to wrote csv files, and use load data local infile to import those data into the database.
+I use this approach from the start and it works fine.
+I take 7 seconds on AWS server.

 I registered a domain name fablix-fish.xyz for my server, but as I am writting this readme, they are not finished mapping.

 I used preparedstatement in java files: BrowseMovie, addMovieServlet.java, getGenreServlet, LoginServlet, metaServlet, paymentservlet, singleStarServlet, singleMovieServlet